"

 Addressing Basic Needs (Physiological & Safety)

-• Lesson Design: Ensure students have access to learning materials in formats that accommodate different needs (e.g., digital access, printed copies, assistive technologies).
+• Lesson Design: Ensure students have access to learning materials in formats that accommodate different needs.

-• Assessments: Minimize test anxiety by providing clear instructions, practice opportunities, and supportive feedback.
-Flexible deadlines or alternative assessments can help students who might struggle due to external stressors.
+• Assessments: Minimize test anxiety by providing clear instructions, practice opportunities, supportive feedback, flexible deadlines and/or alternative assessments.

 Creating a Sense of Belonging (Love & Belonging)